 BASF signs multi-million-dollar office lease deal in New Jersey with Rockefeller Group.

 Pru Closes $202 million loan for joint venture owner of 13 retail properties.

 Office Vacancy Rates Climb in Key Hungary Markets

-Office vacancy rates are "very high" in both Budapest and Gyor, reports London-based Companiesandmarkets.com
+Office vacancy rates are "very high" in both Budapest and Gyor, reports London-based Companiesandmarkets.com and OfficialWire.

 New office space is not being absorbed, as tenants tend to prefer to renegotiate existing leases rather than to move.
 Conditions are similarly difficult in the retail and industrial sub-sectors, according to the researchers.

 Office, industrial and retail rents have fallen over the last year.

 "There has almost certainly been a fall in yields, as rentals have dropped in relation to capital values and prices," the researchers note.

 "We anticipate that yields will continue to fall until the end of 2011.
 However, slippage in prices - perhaps as a result of distressed sales - should cause yields to rise again from 2012 - although probably in a fairly gradual fashion."

 Bahrain Office Inventory Triples to Almost 7 Million SF